10 Things to Do in Montreal in May

 Taste local beverages at the Montreal Beer Festival

-The Montreal Beer Festival, better known as Mondial de la Biere, offers a tasting space of the best local beers.
+The Montreal Beer Festival, better known as Mondial de la Biere, offers a tasting space for the best local beers.
 To liven up the celebration there is usually live music and food tastings.

 You can sample more than 400 beers and tour at least 82 booths spread among breweries, distilleries and cider houses that include alcoholic and non-alcoholic beverages from local produce and from Germany, Ireland, Austria, the United States, Belgium and Estonia, among others.